DefinitionThis section has been translated automatically.

-- Solitary or multiple, 0.2-0.5 cm large or monstrous, sack-shaped polyploid, skin-coloured to bluish, broad or stalked, conspicuously soft tumours, possibly with wrinkling or as a dewlap-like structure.
+Solitary or multiple, 0.2-0.5 cm large or monstrous, saccular-polyploid, skin-colored to bluish, broad or pedunculated, strikingly soft tumors, possibly with wrinkling or as a dewlap-like structure.

-- The bell-button phenomenon is typical: Tumours which protrude the skin can be pushed back with a finger through a hernia-like dermal gap.
-The plexiform (encapsulated) neurofibromas can be palpated as strand-like, rough structures in the depth of the dermis or subcutis.
+Typical is the bell-button phenomenon: tumors protuberating the skin can be pushed back with a finger through a hernia-like dermal gap.
+The plexiform (encapsulated) neurofibromas can be palpated as cord-like, coarse structures in the depth of the dermis or subcutis.

 HistologyThis section has been translated automatically.